 Prescription drug abuse, especially of opioid drugs, is an epidemic in the United States.
 Vicodin may be one of the most popularly abused drugs nationwide, according to the Drug Enforcement Administration (DEA).
 In fact, the DEA estimated that 5 million people over the age of 12 were abusing Vicodin in 2013.
-At Blueprints for Recovery drug rehab center in Prescott, we have proven substance abuse treatment methods so you can overcome an addiction to Vicodin.
+At The PAC Program drug rehab center in Prescott, we have proven substance abuse treatment methods so you can overcome an addiction to Vicodin.

 Vicodin, sometimes sold as Lortab, Lorcet, Norco, or Vicoprofen, is a narcotic with high abuse potential, often prescribed for severe pain.
 Vicodin is made up of two parts: hydrocodone, which is a synthetic opioid, and acetaminophen, the active ingredient in Tylenol (in Vicoprofen, ibuprofen is used instead of acetaminophen).
 Taken in pill form, Vicodin induces deep relaxation and a very pleasant “high,” along with pain relief.
 However, the effects of Vicodin begin to wear off with repeated use, meaning the user will require more and more pills to achieve the same effect, and eventually physical dependence takes hold.
 Vicodin addiction doesn’t happen overnight, though.
 It creeps up slowly on unsuspecting people, often patients who originally had a legitimate prescription for the drug.